wazuh/wazuh-splunk/README.md

     2. At Configure receiving, click Add new.
     3. Set the chosen port
 	```
-4. After this Splunk software starts listening for incoming data on the port you specified.
+2. After this Splunk software starts listening for incoming data on the port you specified.
 ***
+#### Search head
+1. Install our app Wazuh on each search head that you have.
+    ######  CLI mode:
+    ```
+    $SPLUNK_HOME/bin/splunk install app Wazuh.tgz
+    ```
+    ######  Web GUI:
+    ```
+    Apps -> Manage apps -> install app from file
+    ```
+* This app creates a new index named `wazuh`.

+2. Configure credentials:
+  - Open the Wazuh App for Splunk after installing it.
+  - Add credentials in Configuration -> Global
+    - Base IP: current IP where Splunk is accessed by.
+    - Base PORT: Splunk web port, usually 8000.
+    - API IP: Address of Wazuh API server.
+    - API Port: Port of Wazuh API server, usually 55000.
+    - Api User: Username for Wazuh API authorization, usually 'foo'.
+    - Api Password: Password for Wazuh API authorization, usually 'bar'.

 #### More info

 ##### Forwarder config